No. 56 Low Angle Adjustable Block Plane

 No. 56B

 On the cheek, a “B” was added to the number 56 model number.
-The “B” were never reflected in the catalog, only on the plane’s cheek.
-If you look for a No. 56B in the 1967 catalog or price list, you would only find a No. 56.
+The “B” was never reflected in the catalog, only on the plane’s cheek.
+If you look for a No. 56B in the 1967 catalog or price list, you will only find a No. 56.

 No. 56 High Angle Block Plane (1976 to 1989+)